kstrafe/Cxy/documentation/rationale.md

 The core of any problem is in the dependencies.
 In C++ there may be typedefs, shadowing, and define shenanigans at work.
 That causes ambiguous names to pop up.
 The reason types are hard to track is just that.
 They're hard to even find.
-In UL they're easy to find.
+In Cxy they're easy to find.
 Check the function scope, is it defined somewhere?
 No?
 Check the functions' arguments.
 No?
 Check the class declaration or the class that is referred to.